-Women in STEM awards
+Women in STEM Awards

 The Advance Women in STEM awards are supported by an anonymous gift to UNM to support research by, and professorships for, women faculty in Science, Technology, Engineering and Mathematics (STEM).
 Income from investment of this gift is used to support UNM assistant and associate STEM professors with establishing new research areas and developing research collaborations.